-Forks or other suspension units used at the front must be from the GP2 class Approved Parts list.
-Moto 2 Machines manufactured before 1st January 2018 may utilise the units supplied with the machine but if replaced must be from the GP2 class Approved Parts list.
+Honda 600 based Moto 2 Machines manufactured before 1st January 2018 may utilise the units supplied with the machine but if replaced must be from the GP2 class Approved Parts list.

 A steering damper may be added.

 The steering damper cannot act as a steering lock limiting device.